 The fare amount is displayed on the fare box.
 Insert bills and coins into the marked slots on the fare box.

-If you insert more than $0.25 over the required single ride fare, the extra will be loaded onto a CharlieTicket and dispensed from the fare box.
+If you pay $0.50 or more over the required single-ride fare, the extra will be loaded onto a CharlieTicket and dispensed from the fare box.

 Buses can get crowded.
 We ask riders to follow a few rules for the comfort and safety of everyone on board:

 - Let passengers exit the bus before attempting to board, especially during rush hour.